reingart/pyfpdf/docs/reference/FPDF.md

 >>    * P or Portrait
 >>    * L or Landscape
 >
-> Default value is P.
+> The default value is P.

 unit:
 > User unit.
 Possible values are: